albincorreya/freesound-oauth2-python-flask/README.md

 # freesound-oauth2-python-flask
-A simple web app based on flask and python to download original sound files from freesound.org using oauth2 authorization
+A simple web app based on flask and python to download original sound files from freesound.org using oauth2 authorization.

+NOTE : If you want to much more sophiscated search, filtering and effective download use the [freesound-python client library](https://github.com/MTG/freesound-python), you can also some find some simple cases in the repo.
+An oauth2 example can be found [here](https://github.com/albincorreya/smc_masterthesis2017/blob/master/fs_text_search_oauth2downloader.py).

 Code optimised from [kemitche's repository](https://gist.github.com/kemitche/9749639).